MD5Visual/QTask/README.md

 If you want to build QTask from source or contribute to the project, follow these steps.

+> [!IMPORTANT]
+> **Version Control**: For any code change or pull request, you must increment the version number in `pubspec.yaml` and `README.md`.
+Version numbers follow the MAJOR.FEATURE.PATCH format.

 ### Prerequisites

 - [Flutter SDK](https://docs.flutter.dev/get-started/install) (3.24.0 or higher)